-- a.
-A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Council or the vice-Chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - c.
-The Chair of the Staff and Finance Resources Working Party shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff's job title.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution the Council. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the Chair or vice-Chair of the Staff and Finance Resources Working Party or Chair of the Council, it shall be reported back and progressed by resolution of the Council. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing Order 19(f)
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the Staff and Finances Working Party subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to the at its next meeting.

+- The chairman of the Council or the Staff and Finances Working Party or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk to the Parish Council.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Council or in his absence, the vice-chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the Parish Council relates to the chairman or vice-chairman of the Council or the Chairman of Staff and Finances Working Party, this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the Council - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).